 Chinatown

 Dogpatch rose from the bones of shipyards and factories, keeping the warehouse architecture while filling those massive spaces with restaurants, breweries, and makers who need room to work.
 The grit remains, but now it comes with excellent food.
-What to See & Do The Museum of Craft and Design fits perfectly here, showcasing work that … Read more
+What to See & Do The Minnesota Street Project on Minnesota between 23rd and 24th is the … Read more

 Towers rise along Montgomery Street where the West built its financial empire, and while tech has shifted power southward to SoMa, the grand banking halls and corporate headquarters still define this pocket of downtown San Francisco.
 What to See & Do The Transamerica Pyramid points skyward at the district’s edge, no longer the tallest building … Read more

-Locals love to complain about Fisherman’s Wharf, but show up at 5 AM and watch the fishing boats head out into the fog, or crack a fresh Dungeness crab at a sidewalk stand, and you understand why this waterfront matters.
-What to See & Do The working fleet still operates from the harbor, heading out … Read more
+Locals love to complain about Fisherman’s Wharf, but show up at 5 AM and watch the fishing boats head out into the fog, or crack a fresh Dungeness crab at a sidewalk stand, and you understand why this waterfront still matters.

 A compact neighborhood of independent shops, top restaurants, and performing arts venues that emerged after the 1989 earthquake brought down the freeway above it.